Success Rates of High School First-Round Picks

 Anatomy of Failure

 High-school first-rounders who stall typically follow recognizable patterns.
 First, overuse at Koshien causes shoulder or elbow injuries.
 In the 2000s, pitchers who threw over 700 pitches across spring and summer tournaments frequently broke down immediately after turning pro.
 Second, inability to adapt to professional-level breaking balls leaves hard-throwing high schoolers stranded in the minors for years.
 Third, mental challenges arise when an 18-year-old receives a signing bonus worth tens of millions of yen and struggles with the gap between expectations and reality.
-Takanobu Tsujiuchi (2005 first pick, Giants), who topped 157 km/h, made just one career top-level appearance before retiring due to recurring injuries.
+Takanobu Tsujiuchi (2005 first pick, Yomiuri), who topped 157 km/h, made just one career top-level appearance before retiring due to recurring injuries.
 Understanding these failure structures is the starting point for development reform.

 Related books are also helpful